THA-Culterra/flutter-app/README.md

-# Culterra - The Intercultural Explorer
+# Culterra - Integrity of culture

 **An interactive mobile app for culturally thriving users and travel enthusiasts, offering authentic, locally-sourced insights to explore, learn about, and travel to cultures worldwide.**